-Additional Roles in Canvas
+Understanding User Roles in Canvas

 Roles in Canvas define what users can see and do within the platform.
 Generally, it’s important to know who has access to course information, particularly sensitive and legally protected information like student work and grades.
-Whether you're assigning roles or troubleshooting access issues, a clear understanding of Canvas roles helps streamline collaboration and supports effective learning environments.

-Overview: Additional Roles In Canvas
+Overview: User Roles In Canvas

 The table below lists Canvas role options that aren't Teacher or Student.
 All roles listed below are assigned within the Canvas course and aren't assigned by Banner.
 An individual may only be assigned to one course role per course.